We the

 formal adoption of new holidays or symbols shall not be misconstrued as a basis

 for prohibition of such.
-Any officially adopted
+Any officially

-have been relinquished or expired.
+their copyrights have been relinquished or expired.

 THE SPECIAL PROJECTS COUNCIL shall be responsible for